Prukutu/AOES-CLIM-cartopy/_episodes/01-Jupyter.md

 ### JupyterLab (Jupyter Notebook)

-JupyterLab allows us to create Jupyter Notebooks which can contain a combination of code, figures, links, Formatted text, and latex LaTex equations.
+JupyterLab allows us to create Jupyter Notebooks which can contain a combination of code, figures, links, formatted text, and LaTex equations.

 It is also a web-based programming interface for mutiple languages (e.g. Python, R, Matlab).
 We will use it as our Python programming interface.